Dr Melissa Buttini m.b.b.s franzcog

 It's a bit hard to get pregnant if you are not ovulating.
 Again, if the woman is overweight or obese, it is essential to get this under control, because not only will she be more likely to recommence natural ovulatory cycles, but overweight and obesity is a serious risk factor in pregnancy for her and her baby.
 Getting your weight under control can help prevent many problems for you in pregnancy, as well as problems later in life for your child.
 As well, women who conceive naturally, are more likely to have a singleton pregnancy, which is less risky than a twin (or higher) pregnancy.

-However, there are some women for whom ovulation doesn't resume, even when they are normal weight and these women can consider ovulation induction with clomiphene tablets.
+However, there are some women for whom ovulation doesn't resume, even when they are normal weight and these women can consider ovulation induction with Letrozole or Clomiphene.
 Some patients may not respond to this treatment and then need to consider seeking treatment at an IVF clinic with FSH injections.
 Both of these treatments have risks, including an increased rate of twinning, and the less common complication of ovarian hyperstimulation syndrome, so need to be carefully monitored by a suitably qualified specialist.